 Follow these steps to learn how to do a pelvic brace

-- As you exhale, do a baby Kegel, or squeeze your pelvic floor muscles as if you are trying to stop the flow of urine or imagine that you are sucking up a marble with your vagina.
-This ensures you will not push down on the pelvic floor muscles, and instead will initiate a lifting motion from the pelvic floor up to the TrA.
+- Part 1.
+Baby Kegel: As you exhale, do a baby Kegel, or squeeze your pelvic floor muscles as if you are trying to stop the flow of urine or imagine that you are sucking up a marble with your vagina.
+This ensures you will not push down on the pelvic floor muscles, and instead initiate a lifting motion from the pelvic floor up to the TrA.
 This is a bottom-up kind of exercise.

 - Part 2.
 Transverse (TrA) Belly Hold: Draw your belly button closer and more firmly toward the spine and up towards the heart in a scooping upward motion.
 As you pull in your abdominals up and in, try to imagine that you are squeezing into an old pair of jeans that don’t fit or fit tightly.
 Your belly button should actually lift upward toward your heart if you perform the exercise correctly.
 This is called a Transverse Abdominal Belly Hold (TrA)